tysonjens/medical_referrals_catboost/README.md

 * `learning_rate`
 * `depth` - how deep is each tree

+The result was Model 1.

 #### CatBoost - Model 1

+The tutorial from the blog *Effective ML* was used to conduct coarse and refined searches grid over the following parameters:

+* `l2_leaf_reg` - Used for leaf value calculation.
+* `iterations` - Number of trees
+* `learning_rate` - otherwise known as shrinkage rate.
+* `depth` - how deep is each tree

+The result was Model 1.

 ```python
 model1 = CatBoostClassifier(iterations=100, l2_leaf_reg=10,